kyma-project/community/concepts/observability-configurable-logging/05-custom-fluentbit-operator.md

 ### Scenario 2: Managed tag per pipeline

 Properties:
-* The telemetry operator provides a specific tag for each LogPipeline that must be consumed by the pipeline sections.
+* The telemetry operator provides a specific tag for each Log Pipeline that must be consumed by the pipeline sections.
 * There is a defined way to consume the operator-provided log stream (for example, a tag placeholder or documented naming pattern).
-* The LogPipeline can emit new tags using the `rewrite_tag` filter.
+* The Log Pipeline can emit new tags using the `rewrite_tag` filter.
 * Potential overhead because complex pipelines must be split into multiple simple pipelines, each having its own buffer.

 Advantages:
 * There's full flexibility to use all Fluent Bit concepts for the user.
-* The "contract" gives flexibility to change the implementation afterwards (for example, switch to an own input per pipeline or even an own DaemonSet).
+* The "contract" gives flexibility to change the implementation afterwards (for example, switch to an own input per pipeline or even an own Daemon Set).
 * We can describe complex pipelines and thus reduce the overall resource consumption.

 Disadvantages:
 * Users can increase the resource consumption by adding `rewrite_tag` filters with a buffer.

-### Scenario 3: All LogPipelines use the same base-tag
+### Scenario 3: All Log Pipelines use the same base-tag

 Properties
-* Current state of telemetry chart (2022-04-12)
+* Current state of telemetry chart (2022-04-12).
-* All LogPipelines subscribe the `kube.*` tag using the `match` property
+* All Log Pipelines subscribe the `kube.*` tag using the `match` property.

 Advantages:
 * Additional filters can be injected to any pipeline; for example, to modify the default Loki output.